roynirmal/searchx-front-highlighting/README.md

 To change the task duration and task type, you can modify the values inside `config.js`.

 2. Changing the pretest / posttest
-The form questions are defined inside `app/tasks/learning/LearningPages.js` while the form behavior is defined inside `app/tasks/learning/forms`.
+The pre-task, session instructions and post-task questions are defined inside `PreTest.js`, `Session.js`, and `PostTest.js`, respectively.
-To change the questions, you can change the `elements` inside `LearningPages.js`.

 ```
 // EXAMPLE FORM QUESTIONS